Award-winning PDF software

 Instructions and Help about Coast guard retirement pay shutdown

-Who here as of January 1st 2023 will have less than 12 years of service okay so the new blended retirement is really directed at you anybody ever twelves you're gonna sorry grandfathered in but you should really educate yourself on it because you're gonna have beverage they're gonna work for you so you should need to make sure you can pass this information on so basically I'm gonna read it because I don't want to I want to make sure that it's very clear and for those that have not seen there was a message that came out yesterday addressing the new blender Retirement System just kind of giving everybody be a little bit of the information not all-encompassing because we're still working on how we're gonna push this out to the service but basically so everybody knows right each year as of right now and get two point five percent charge retirements when you hit twenty years you get 50 percent that's going to change to two percent so 20 years you get 40 percent okay so remember it's like all that kind of stuff right ten percent well the kick is that there's going to be a matching TSP contribution automatic 1% and then the government will match it up to 5% okay so that's that's something that's good so if you decide to leave the service in under 20 years that matching goes with you so it's not like you just lost that that contribution so that's a huge plus so we're hoping that that's going to be an accession tool that we can use we're hoping that that's gonna be something that will help out when members hit around 12 years that's still to be determined right now there's going to be an incentive peg...
+Who here, as of January 1st, 2018, will have less than 12 years of service?
+Okay, so the new blended retirement is really directed at you.
+Anybody with less than 12 years will be grandfathered in, but you should educate yourself on it because you're going to have benefits that will work for you.
+So, you need to make sure you can pass this information on.
+Basically, I'm going to read it because I want to make sure it's very clear.
+For those who have not seen, there was a message that came out yesterday addressing the new Blended Retirement System, giving everybody a little bit of information, but not all-encompassing because we're still working on how we're going to push this out to the service.
+Right now, each year, you get 2.5 percent charge retirements.
+When you hit 20 years, you get 50 percent.
+That's going to change to 2 percent, so at 20 years, you'll get 40 percent.
+So, remember, it's like all that kind of stuff.
+Well, the kick is that there's going to be a matching TSP contribution, automatic 1%, and then the government will match it up to 5%.
+So, that's something that's good.
+If you decide to leave the service in under 20 years, that matching goes with you, so you don't lose that contribution.
+That's a huge plus.
+We're hoping that will be an accession tool we can use.
+We're hoping it will help out when members hit around 12 years.
+That's still to be determined.
+Right now, there's going to be an incentive peg, basically a bonus, and it's going to be a minimum of 2.5 percent of one month's base pay, that can raise a little bit but won't go lower.
+For a reservist, that'll be 0.5 percent.
+So, that's a...